viamrobotics/docs/docs/mobility/frame-system/_index.md

 For [base components](/components/base/), Viam considers `+X` to be to the right, `+Y` to be forwards, and `+Z` to be up.
 You can use [the right-hand rule](https://en.wikipedia.org/wiki/Right-hand_rule) to understand rotation about any of these axes.

-For non-base components, there is no inherent concept of "forward," so it is up to the user to define frames that make sense in their application.
+For non base components, there is no inherent concept of "forward," so it is up to the user to define frames that make sense in their application.

 {{% /alert %}}